jgerstein/Functions-Assignment/Documentation3.md

 ##Other notes:
-Somewhere in my mind is the pervasive quote that Frank Herbert wrote in Dune... but I'm too tired to remember it, and I'm listening to the new Monster Hunter Cross soundtrack, which can be found here, obviously labelled in the video titles. https://www.youtube.com/watch?v=yPdow2PaXNk&index=7&list=LLIVa2v7YJ2K4Nwmz-WCnEog Did I miss anything?
-I can't re-read my work at this hour... gahh.
+Somewhere in my mind is the pervasive quote that Frank Herbert wrote in Dune... but I'm too tired to remember it, and I'm listening to the new Monster Hunter Cross soundtrack, which can be found here, obviously labelled in the video titles... (falls asleep) https://www.youtube.com/watch?v=yPdow2PaXNk&index=7&list=LLIVa2v7YJ2K4Nwmz-WCnEog
-WHAT AM I SAYING THIS IS A GRADED ASSIGNMENT (slaps self)